 Is the Ride NYC family-friendly?

 My kids, aged 12 and 13, absolutely loved it.
 The jokes were appropriate for everyone (although there were a few they didn’t exactly understand).
 I’d probably recommend it for kids aged 8 and up, although there were a few younger ones on our trip.
-Just keep in mind that they may not understand everything.
+Just keep in mind that they may not understand everything if they are younger.

 Where do you get on the Ride NYC, and when do you need to arrive?